tuxphone/CubeCellRepeater/README.md

 Will work with any packet meeting the radio settings, but the serial output is based on the assumption that the node receives meshtastic packets.

 Will only send serial data, if "#define SILENT" is deleted, commented or set to another value (e.g. VERBOSE).

+Comment "#include <Arduino.h>" when using the Arduino IDE.
+The include is needed when using platform.io.